aloha-yo/IDAO2022/README.md

 We use [GATGNN](https://github.com/superlouis/GATGNN)

+1. `unzip data.zip`
-1. Unzip data.
-If your folder structure is different, you may need to change the corresponding paths in files.
+2. If your folder structure is different, you may need to change the corresponding paths in files.
 ```
 IDAO2022
 ├── TRAINED